stewartknapman/inside/README.md

 **Pretty Underlines:** This will stop chromes underlines looking super chunky at larger font sizes.
 [Some discussion about this here](https://medium.com/designing-medium/crafting-link-underlines-on-medium-7c03a9274f9).

-## Grids & Breakpoints
+## Grids, Containers & Breakpoints

-*TODO: Describe the percentage based grids and how to use them as well as how to setup custom breakpoints and col-sizes.*
+*TODO: Describe the containers, percentage based grids and how to use them as well as how to setup custom breakpoints and col-sizes.*